wuzhengy/TAU/README.md

 8. new ImmutablePointBlock voted. goto (1)

-9. if TAUpk not qualify POT requirment; go to (1) generate new block put into DHT populate leveldb database variables.
+9. if TAUpk not qualifies POT requirment; go to (1) generate new block put into DHT populate leveldb database.

 10. go to step (1)